ScriptSmith/reaper-site/platforms/twitter.md

 ![](images/twitter1.png)

-On the next page, fill in the details and click `Create yout Twitter Application`
+On the next page, fill in the details and click `Create your Twitter Application`

 ![](images/twitter2.png)